sccn/sccn.github.io/others/EEGLAB_Bugs.md

 has been deprecated, although it is still being used to track potential improvements.

-Since EEGLAB has been developed under Matlab, there are little risks that using EEGLAB will crash your machine or erase files inadvertently, unless Matlab itself crashes.
-This is one advantage of using Matlab.
+Since EEGLAB has been developed under MATLAB, there are little risks that using EEGLAB will crash your machine or erase files inadvertently, unless MATLAB itself crashes.
+This is one advantage of using MATLAB.

 About 1000 [test cases](https://sccn.ucsd.edu/wiki/EEGLAB_test_cases) run daily on EEGLAB code to test its integrity
     and that its functions are stable.